easolhq/easolhq.github.io/docs/reference/objects/product/promotion.md

 # promotion.ends_on

-Returns the date the promotion will end on as a timestamp, this can then be used in conjunction with liquids[ built in filters ](https://shopify.github.io/liquid/filters/date/).
+Returns the date the promotion will end as a timestamp, this can then be used in conjunction with liquids[ built-in filters ](https://shopify.github.io/liquid/filters/date/).
 It will return `nil` if the promotion doesn't have an end date.

 # promotion.name